What are cookies and how do they benefit you?

 Turning Cookies Off

-You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (See below).
-Doing so however will likely limit the functionality of our’s and a large proportion of the world’s websites as cookies are a standard part of most modern websites.
+You can switch cookies off by adjusting your browser settings to stop it from accepting cookies.
+However doing this will likely limit the functionality of our Website.
 Blocking all cookies may adversely affect your internet browsing experience.
 That’s because many cookies are good cookies, used to save your settings and preferences for the sites you visit.

 To block cookies or change cookie settings in Firefox, select ‘options’ then choose ‘privacy’.
 Since Firefox accepts cookies by default, select “use custom settings for history”.
 This will bring up additional options where you can uncheck ‘accept cookies from sites’ or set exceptions, ‘accept third party cookies’, and decide how long cookies will be stored (till they expire, till you close the browser, or ask you every time).
 You can also see the list of stored cookies and delete those you don’t want manually.
 You also have the option of deleting all cookies either from the history window or the privacy window.
 Permissions for blocking or allowing cookies for single sites can also be set via the Permissions tab.